 The product feed offers a number of ways for you to specify points of interest associated with the product.
-Google will use this information to help surface the product to users when relevant POI or destinations are being searched.
+Google uses this information to help surface the product to users when relevant POIs or destinations are being searched.

 related_location field (containing a list of